gaia-platform/GaiaPlatform/dev_tools/sdk/README.md

 `s3://gaia-sdk/private-releases/0.1.0/customer1/gaia-0.1.0_amd64-20210107162449.deb`

-The script `get-sdk-url.sh` can generate presigned URLs for existing S3 objects.
+Use the `get-sdk-url.sh` script to list existing S3 objects and generate presigned URLs for those objects.

 For details about the usage of these scripts, see the `--help` output.